How to design quantum-jump trajectories via distinct master equation representations: Positivity of the rate operators

 the formula (\ref{KS-L}) implies \cite{Rivas2012}

 for any operator $X \in \BH$.
-In particular, if $|i(t)\rangle$ defines an eigen-basis of $\varrho(t)$, then taking $X =|i(t)\rangle\langle j(t)|$ the condition \eqref{Diss-product} clearly shows that P-divisibility provides constraints for populations $(i=j)$, whereas dissipativity is much more restrictive providing constraints also for coherences $(i \neq j$).
+In particular, if $|i(t)\rangle$ defines an eigenbasis of $\varrho(t)$, then taking $X =|i(t)\rangle\langle j(t)|$ the condition \eqref{Diss-product} clearly shows that P-divisibility provides constraints for populations $(i=j)$, whereas dissipativity is more restrictive, providing constraints also for coherences $(i \neq j$).

-Summarizing, the condition in Eq.(\ref{KS}), or equivalently Eq.(\ref{KS-L}), for all $X \in \BH$ allows for a representation of (\ref{GKLS}) with a positive map $\mathbf{J}_t$ (see Appendix \ref{app:propks} for technical details).
+Summarizing, the condition in Eq.(\ref{KS}), or equivalently Eq.(\ref{KS-L}), for all $X \in \BH$ allows for a representation of (\ref{GKLS}) with a positive map $\mathbf{J}_t$.
 In other terms, dissipativity guarantees the existence of a rate operator $\mathbf{R}_{\psi(t)}$, defined from $\mathbf{J}_t$ by Eq.(\ref{R}), such that the unraveling given by Eqs.(\ref{I}), (\ref{IIb}) and (\ref{IIc}) is well-defined, as $\mathbf{R}_{\psi(t)} \geq 0$ for any $\psi(t)$.
-It should be stressed that the representation with a positive map $\mathbf{J}_t$ is not unique, corresponding to a non-unique continuous-measurement scheme, as we will see in the examples in the next section.
+As follows from the discussion in Sec.\ref{sec:cms} and \ref{sec:dotu}, this also means that dissipativity ensures the possibility to obtain the dynamics as the result of a continuous non-selective measurement on the system at hand.
+It should be stressed that the representation with a positive map $\mathbf{J}_t$ is not unique, corresponding to a non-unique continuous-measurement scheme, as we will see explicitly in the examples in the next section.
+The use of the $\mathbf{R}$-ROQJ allows thus for a versatile definition of the deterministic and jump parts of the unraveling that, along with the dissipativity of the dynamics, result in distinct experimental procedures leading to the detection of trajectories associated with different unraveling of the same master equation.